-This can be easily accomplished by adding information that you know about the photo into the search bar in Mylio.
+This can be accomplished by adding information that you know about the photo into the Search bar in Mylio.
 When making your search type in a search term, colon, and then your keyword.
 They can even be combined to really narrow down your search.

 This will show all photos shot with a Nikon camera with the ISO of 200.

 - caption – References the caption field, which is editable in the info panel.

 - copyright – References the copyright field, which is editable in the info panel.